 Where there is more than one executor, the executors are jointly responsible for administering the estate (the deceased's property and possessions).
 It is normal for one executor to take a leading role.
 The executors may also decide to appoint a solicitor to give them advice and handle paperwork.

-If the will does not name any executors, or none of the named individuals agrees to act as the executor, then a beneficiary can apply to administer the estate.
-If there is no will, a relative can administer the estate.
-If the relatives cannot agree among themselves who should act as administrator, priority is given to the closest adult relative – starting with the spouse (or registered civil partner).
+If there is no will, or the will does not name any executors, or none of the named individuals agree to act as the executor, then a beneficiary can apply to become an administrator in order to administer the estate.
+Priority is given to the closest adult relative - starting with the spouse (or registered civil partner).

-Most executors and administrators use solicitors to advise them on dealing with the estate.
-A good solicitor can help you deal with formalities, advise on tax, help sell the assets and pay off the debts, deal with distributions to beneficiaries, and prepare estate accounts.
+Most executors and administrators use solicitors or specialist estate administration providers for help or advice on dealing with the estate.
+The support available includes applying for the Grant of Probate, dealing with probate paperwork and formalities, advising on tax, selling the assets and paying off the debts, dealing with distributions to beneficiaries, and preparing estate accounts.

-If you are an executor, it's particularly advisable to work with a solicitor if:
+If you are an executor, it's particularly advisable to work with a professional if:

 - the estate is large

-- the estate includes a business or agricultural property
+- the estate includes a business, or agricultural property, or overseas assets

 - there are family trusts